JakubJurkovic/FABS-Booking-Script/README.md

 # Fabs booking script
 ##### This is a simple python based script to book your gym slot!

+- Project discontinued as booking is no longer needed :)

 ### Version 0.8

 # Installation